SkylineCommunications/dataminer-docs/connector-help/connector_help/TestTree_StreamProbe.md

 ### Creation

-This driver uses an **HTTP** connection (for the JSON commands) and needs the following user information:
+This connector uses an **HTTP** connection (for the JSON commands) and requires the following input during element creation:

 **SERIAL CONNECTION**: